Terms & Conditions

 Unless your Paid Subscription has been purchased as a Pre-Paid Period, your payment will automatically renew at the end of the subscription period, unless you cancel your Paid Subscription through your subscription page before the end of the current subscription period.
 The cancellation will take effect the day after the last day of the current subscription period, and you will be downgraded to the Free Service.

-Refund requests meeting all requirements will be processed by the CoGrammar Student Success team within forty-five (45) working days in line with the Refund Policy detailed in clause 3.3.2 below.
+Refund requests meeting all requirements will be processed by the CoGrammar Student Success team within sixty (60) working days in line with the Refund Policy detailed in clause 3.3.2 below.

 CoGrammar may change the price for the Paid Subscriptions or Pre-Paid Period (for periods not yet paid for) from time to time.
 Price changes for Paid Subscriptions will take effect at the start of the next subscription period following the date of the price change.
 Should CoGrammar adjust pricing, we endeavour to provide at least 7 days' notice to existing customers on recurring subscription prior to changes taking effect.
 If you do not agree with the price changes, you have the right to reject the change by unsubscribing from the CoGrammar support prior to the price change going into effect.
 Please therefore make sure you read any such notification of price changes carefully.